architect-examples/arc-workshop/readme.md

 # Master AWS on Easy Mode with https://arc.codes

+Cloud functions have taken the tech industry by storm for many good reasons!

+- Scale transparently with no concept of clusters or load balancing
+- Isolated logic so debugging is super easy and side effects constrained
-Cloud functions have taken the tech industry by storm.
-Always available, scale transparently, only pay for the compute you use (100% utilization) and deploy instantly with zero downtime.
-However gettin started is frought with complexity and configuration.
-In this workshop you will quickly learn all the angles of 'serverless' technology using Amazon Web Services with JSF Architect.
+- Only pay for the compute you use (100% utilization)
+- Deploy instantly with zero downtime

+However getting started is frought with complexity and configuration.
+In this workshop you will quickly learn all the angles of 'serverless' technology using Amazon Web Services tamed with JSF Architect.
-JSF Architect tames AWS complexity.
 The workshop will explore end to end development and deployment of four exercises:

 - Website on a custom domain with user authentication and state
 - Function that executes on an interval updating a database record